hhgiap241/k8s-demo-app/README.md

 - The StateFull Component work like the Deployment and make sure that all the database pod are synchronized so that no database inconsistencies.
 - Deploying StatefulSet is not easy, so we often deploy database outside of the Kubernetes and we just have deployment part inside Kubernetes.

+## K8s Architecture

+### Worker node (Node)

+- Worker node has multiple Pods on it.
+- Worker nodes do the actual work of running the containers.
+- 3 main components of worker node:
+  - Kubelet: agent that runs on each node in the cluster.
+It makes sure that containers are running in a pod and interacts with both the container and node.
+  - Kube-proxy: network proxy that runs on each node in the cluster.
+It maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.
+And it also load balances network traffic across multiple Pods and make sure that the traffic is routed in efficient way.
+  - Container runtime: the software that is responsible for running containers.

+### Master node (Control plane)

+- Master node is responsible for managing the cluster state and the worker nodes.
+- So whenever we create a new request like create a new pod, service...
+Master node will take care of that request and make sure that the request is fulfilled.
+- This is the only one entry point to the cluster.

 ## Configuration